Don’t be fooled by the dairy industry! You don’t need their products to meet all your calcium needs…

-The calcium debate is always a hot topic.
+Yes, the calcium debate is always a hot topic.
 People are still uncertain if they can meet all their calcium needs just by eating plants.
-Since we were kids, we were conditioned to consume dairy for calcium.
+Since we were kids, you an I were conditioned to consume dairy for calcium.
 The idea that dairy is necessary is well established in our heads.

-Here’s the problem.
-We don’t know much about nutrition.
+But here’s the problem… We don’t know much about nutrition.

 Do you know how much calcium you really need?
 Or how calcium is absorbed in your body?
 Did you know that plant foods contain large amounts of calcium?

 No?
 Well I have the answers for you…